ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 The famous LISP parenthesis festival that shows the order of execution of functions begins.
 Despite its reputation, I feel like it's clean and natural at the moment.
 The language itself seems to contain very few symbols, mostly for simple instructions.

------------- trad ---------------

 ## Create my own stuff

-We only had use some already baked functions.
+For now, we had used some already baked functions.
 How to make our owns ?

-The next part of the quick-start show us how to do with the `define` identifier:
+The quick-start guide show us how to do it, with the `define` identifier:

 ```rkt
 (define c10 (circle 10))